tusharsharma5347/Urvann-Assignment/README.md

-# 🌱 Urvann Mini Plant Store
+# 🌱 Online Plant Store

-A full-stack Mini Plant Store application built with React, Node.js, Express, and MongoDB.
+A full-stack Online Plant Store application built with React, Node.js, Express, and MongoDB.
 This project demonstrates modern web development practices with a focus on user experience, scalability, and clean code architecture.

 ## ✨ Features